vnikesh/8086-002---Project/Deliverable/Work plan - RQ/DataCreatives_WorkPlan_WorkPlan.md

 * Finding out on which claim type did all the hospital across USA has spent more and also for which period?
 * Is the Medicare total spending different in different state?
 * Finding the leading hospital in terms of spending based on the US zones?
+* Finding the amount spent in each state and grouping it under highest and lowest claim states?

 ## 2 Projected effort allocation and tentative timeline